water-my-plants-1/Backend/README.md

 Users
 Endpoint	Method	Body	Description

-/user	GET	{ id_number }	Returns a single user (based on JWT), includes nested exercises and sets.
+/user	GET	{ id_number }	Returns a single user (based on sessions)

-/user	PUT	{ username , password, phoneNumber }	Returns the new user
+/user	PUT	{ username , password, phoneNumber }	Returns the new user - make sure to input all three even if the data stays static

-/users	GET
+/users	GET	    Returns all users